Cope station

 The Cope Depot, or Manchester and Augusta Railroad Station in Cope, South Carolina was a privately owned railroad depot built in 1893.
-It was built by the Manchester and Augusta Railroad six years before being acquired by the Seaboard Air Line Railroad.
+It was built by the Manchester and Augusta Railroad six years before being acquired by the Atlantic Coast Line Railroad as part of their Florence—Robbins Line.
 The depot is located along what is today the CSX Orangeburg Subdivision, and was added to the National Register of Historic Places in 2001.